RikuVan/redux-machine-middleware/README.md

 - missing machine
 - `transitionTo` called with invalid next state
-- invalid transition object properties
+- invalid transition object properties (prefix special properties with underscore or dollar sign and they will be ignored)
 - invalid transition object value types
 - cond function which does not return a truthy or falsey value